| Title: | Create and (Interactively) Modify Nested Hierarchies |

 |

-h <- hier_create(root = "Total", nodes = LETTERS[1:3]) h <- hier_add(h, root = "A", nodes = c("a1", "a5")) hier_display(h)
+h <- hier_create(root = "Total", nodes = LETTERS[1:3]) h <- hier_add(h, root = "A", nodes = c("a1", "a5")) hier_display(h)h <- hier_create(root = "Total", nodes = LETTERS[1:3]) h <- hier_add(h, root = "A", nodes = c("a1", "a5")) hier_display(h)

-This function starts the interactive shiny
+This function starts the interactive shiny-app

 to (optionally) create and/or modify a nested hierarchy.